 Auto Body Shop Fraud Costs Ontario Drivers Millions

 Getting into a fender bender can ruin your day.
-After all, an accident can cost you money out of pocket and it could impact your insurance rates.
+After all, an accident can cost you money out of pocket, and it could impact your yearly costs.

 Getting taken advantage of by auto body shops and tow truck drivers can make the situation even worse.
-It’s also a leading reason auto insurance rates are so high in Ontario.
+It's also a leading reason costs are so high in Ontario.

-In light of the recent auto repair fraud findings by Aviva Canada, we’ve put together some important information for drivers about how to identify potential auto repair scams.
+In light of the recent findings by Aviva Canada, we’ve put together some important information for drivers about how to identify potential deception with automobile repair shop.

-Here we’ll look at the cost of car repair scams, the results of the Aviva auto body scam investigation, and how you can protect yourself from being a victim of car accident insurance scams.
+Here we'll look at the Aviva investigation results and how you can protect yourself from being a victim of these fraudulent incidents.

 Fraud Investigation : Aviva Uncovered Auto Body Shop Scams In Ontario

 To investigate the increasing number and cost of car insurance claims in Ontario, Aviva Canada undertook a fraud investigation.
 Their findings were eye opening.